- Ease of Use

 At this moment, there are over 4,000 Signals for MetaTrader 4 and more than 500 Signals available to copy for MetaTrader 5.
 All signals are easily accessible via the MQL5 official website, as well as in the Signals section of the MetaTrader Platform.

 MetaQuotes does a great job providing all the necessary information to evaluate any Signal before subscribing to it.
 In addition to detailed information about each Signal, subscribers can review statistics, risk analysis, as well as read reviews from other users, and even check average slippage between Signal Provider’s broker and various other brokers.

 Video Tutorial ‘How to setup signals in MetaTrader’

 MetaTrader Mobile Trading

-Web Trader is not a free add-on for brokers, brokers are required to pay 500 USD every month in order to be able to provide Web Trader for their clients.
-Even though 500 USD it is a very little amount for an average Forex broker, due to lack of demand for Web Trading most brokers do not want to spend any money on software which will not be utilised.
+Web Trader is not a free add-on for brokers.
+Brokers are required to pay 500 USD every month in order to be able to provide Web Trader for their clients.
+Even though 500 USD is a very little amount for an average Forex broker, due to lack of demand for Web Trading, most brokers do not want to spend any money on software that will not be utilized.

 Because MetaTrader allows custom Expert Advisors, it is important for traders to be very careful when using 3rd party EAs – some MetaTrader EAs might share some sensible data with others or even act maliciously on your machine.